JonasunderscoreJones/uni-tex-assignments/README.md

 # uni-tex-assignments

-An ensemble of my LaTeX assignments
+An ensemble of my LaTeX assignments.